-Looking for the perfect vegan egg wash to add shine and golden color to your vegan pie crusts and more?
-This simple recipe works like a charm.
-This guide also gives a look at 10 different egg-free options.
+Looking for the perfect vegan egg wash substitute to add shine and golden color to your vegan pie crusts and baked goods?
+Here are a variety of options to choose from including a simple recipe that works like a charm.
+You’ll love this guide that gives a look at 10 different egg-free egg wash options.

 Most pastry recipes call for brushing your dough with something (typically an egg wash) before it’s placed in the oven.
 But what’s a vegan baker to do?
 Will your crusts be ruined if you just skip it?

 What is an Egg Wash?